 In Cotonou, the main town on Benin's coast, and the country's economic center, trade in used cars is a booming business.
 But the impression of a thriving economic life in the bustling city does not show the whole truth: According to the Human Development Index, Benin is one of the poorest countries in the world.
 It is ranked 167 of 187 countries.
 Almost half of the population lives in extreme poverty.
 This means they live on less than $1.98 per day.
 The country is heavily in debt and suffers from its poor economic infrastructure.
 As a result, the main focus of governmental policy is on fighting poverty and promoting economic development.

-Around two-thirds of Benin's population is employed in agriculture.
+Half of Benin's population is employed in agriculture.
 Farmers primarily grow corn, cassava, yams, sweet potatoes, and legumes for their own consumption and for the local market.
 Cashew nuts and pineapples are major export products, but Benin's biggest export is cotton.
 The dependence on agriculture and especially on cotton exports, which account for up to three-quarters of export revenue, makes Benin as a country sensitive to the impact of the regional climate as well as global market prices.
 The agricultural sector thus plays a key role in the fight against poverty in Benin.
 CmiA's goal is therefore to boost the output of Benin's agriculture.
 This should ensure food security for the po¬pulation, support economic development and thus more effectively combat poverty.